• Skip to primary navigation

 Experience & Full Service

-I have personally represented over one thousand defendants in bittorrent-based copyright lawsuits around the country, including Malibu Media’s first trial, the ‘bellwether’ trial.
+I have personally represented over fifteen hundred defendants in bittorrent-based copyright lawsuits around the country, including Malibu Media’s first trial, the ‘bellwether’ trial, and Strike 3’s first jury trial (settled on the eve of trial).

 I offer reasonable, flat rates for most circumstances.
 Most rates range from $1,200 to $2,500 depending on the complexity of the case.